Site icon JohntheGo.com

 Christmas Heavenue: the LGBTQ+ Christmas Market on Schaafenstraße

-Now full disclosure: Heavenue Christmas market hasn’t taken place for the past two winters as there is a bit of a dispute between the organisers and an outdoor bar that occupies the space, but fingers crossed this market will return in 2024.
+Now full disclosure: Heavenue Christmas market hasn’t taken place for the past two winters – and it has recently been confirmed that it won’t reopen for 2024, but fingers crossed this market will return in 2025.
 The market is the most colourful in the city, decorated in pink and purple, but the real reason to visit is the live entertainment, featuring the city’s best drag performers and, in previous years, a gay pagent to crown “Mr. Christmas Avenue.”
 The market is very popular at the weekends with a great atmosphere, hoping it will re-open this year!
 Watch out for the latest news here.

 Glühweinwanderwege / Glühwein walking routes

 One of the best things to come out of the pandemic was the popularity of the Glühweinwanderweg.
 Originally started in the very cool Südstadt, the principle is very simple – a network of bars, beergardens and cafes all offering Glühwein to go and creating a great Glühwein walking route.
-Since the first during lockdown, the idea only grew in popularity and in 2023, there were several Glühweinwaderwege in different neighbourhoods.
-It is still to be confirmed if this will take off again in 2024, but I think it’s highly likely.
+Since the first during lockdown, the idea only grew in popularity and in 2024, the Glühweinwanderweg has been confirmed again for the Südstadt.

 Veihnachtsmarkt: Cologne’s entirely vegan Christmas market